 There are many reasons why people use drugs besides the obvious fact that they make us feel good.
-But I know fears and insecurities are often behind the continual use of substance.
+But I know fears and insecurities are often behind the continual use of a substance.
 Here’s something I wrote about fear in my 9th year sober.

 “I have read that all of our fears are learned except for two that we’re born with.
 The fear of falling and the fear of loud noises.
 Maybe the one of falling comes from not feeling secure, and the one of loud noises is just a fear of the unknown, I don’t know.
 What I do know is that as I go through life, although I may not always feel secure, I can feel less afraid by remembering it’s actually those times that make me grow stronger.
 And even though loud noises can still scare me, fear of the unknown is starting to scare me less.”

 Please enjoy my blog.
 Along with my book, I hope it shows that not all people who use drugs are like the stereotypes seen in movies and TV shows and helps end the stigma associated with addiction.